nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-PowerShellFar is configured via profiles with special names in the directory *%FARPROFILE%\FarNet\PowerShellFar*.
-Each profile is invoked on the relevant event, once for its session.
-Profiles are invoked in a session global scope.
+PowerShellFar is configured by profiles in `%FARPROFILE%\FarNet\PowerShellFar`.
+Profile are invoked once per their session, when needed, in the global scope.

-Supported profiles:
+Used profiles:

-- *Profile.ps1*
+- `Profile.ps1`
-- *Profile-Editor.ps1*
+- `Profile-Editor.ps1`
-- *Profile-Local.ps1*
+- `Profile-Local.ps1`
-- *Profile-Remote.ps1*
+- `Profile-Remote.ps1`

 ---
 **Profile.ps1**

-It is the main session profile invoked once on loading PowerShellFar.
+It is the main session profile invoked on loading.
+A separate thread is used to make loading faster.
+This introduces some limitations:

-For faster startup, this profile is invoked in the background.
-This introduces some limitations, actually easy to deal with:

-* Do not call `$Far`.
-The profile is only for initialisation of the session, not for doing any work.
-* Do not add editor event handlers in the main profile, use the editor profile *Profile-Editor.ps1*.
+- FarNet API calls except some basic thread safe should be avoided.
-* Profile errors are not shown on loading (background).
-Terminating error are shown on the first command.
-For non-terminating errors examine the variable `$Error` after loading.
+- Terminating errors are not shown until any command run after loading.
+- For non-terminating errors examine the variable `$Error` after loading.

 Example: [Profile.ps1](#profileps1)